You’ve Probably Been Playing Monopoly Wrong Your Whole Life

 Andrew Drysdale/REX/ShutterstockEveryone knows how to play Monopoly.
 The rules of the classic property-gobbling, argument-generating board game are passed down through oral tradition like a beloved family history or noxiously corny dad joke that the old man just can’t help but bust out at every family gathering.
 But here’s a question for you: When’s the last time you actually sat down and read the rules to Monopoly?

 If you are like 68 percent of players, your answer is probably “never.”
 That’s right: according to an official Hasbro survey, most Monopoly players have never actually read the rules, but rather learned them from other players and taken their word as gospel.
 And it should come as no surprise that, as a result, we have all been playing Monopoly completely wrong our entire lives.
-(These ninth-graders put a fascinating new spin on Monopoly.)

 Playing the game as its makers intended quickens the pace, reduces the tedium, and provides more head-to-head player interaction.
 Here, according to Hasbro’s official rule book, are the three biggest ways how.